cortex-lab/phy/docs/visualization.md

 ![Cluster view](https://user-images.githubusercontent.com/1942359/58951131-a97b9600-8790-11e9-9765-8b380522417e.png)

-#### Definition

-A **cluster** is a set of spikes, supposed to correspond to a single neuron.
-A cluster is identified by a unique integer, the **cluster id**.
-The cluster id is unique: when the cluster changes (i.e. spikes are removed or added), the cluster id changes.

 #### Cluster selection

 You can click on one cluster to select it.
 Select multiple clusters by keeping **Control** or **Shift** pressed.
 Selected clusters are shown in the different graphical views (detailled below).
 Clustering actions (merge, split, move, label...) operate on selected clusters.